 Many of Christ's Jewish brethren, including his own siblings, did not recognise their Messiah.
 They were looking for a conquering hero and mighty king from the ancestry of Abraham and the line of King David, to save them from Roman bondage.
 They did not understand at the time, that they must first repent of their sin, and be declared righteous by faith.
 It was only as the Scriptures were opened to their understanding that large numbers of Jews repented of their unimaginable mistake in crucifying their Messiah, and believed on Christ as their Messiah-King.

 Just as Christ opened the Scriptures to His disciples following His resurrection, so Peter and the apostles did the same for the Men of Israel, who did not recognise Jesus.
-In Chapter 2 Peter gave a second sermon at Solomon's Portico, where he quoted from the prophecy of Joel, and the writings of David, to show that the spiritual gifts poured out at Pentecost, and the prophetic words of many Old Testament saints, had been fulfilled in Christ and were being fulfilled in their very midst.
-Indeed, thousands of his countrymen admitted their terrible mistake, on that great Day of Pentecost, repented of their sin and were baptised.
+In Acts chapter 2, Peter gave a second sermon at Solomon's Portico, where he quoted from the prophecy of Joel, and the writings of David, to show that the spiritual gifts poured out at Pentecost, and the prophetic words of many Old Testament saints, had been fulfilled in Christ and were being fulfilled in their very midst.
+Indeed, thousands of his countrymen admitted their terrible mistake, on that great Day of Pentecost, repented of their sin, and were baptised.

 Both Peter and John had been endowed with the gift of healing and in Chapter 3, following the miraculous healing of a lame man, the crowds who witnessed this supernatural event, gathered round in amazement.
 Once again Peter was able to deliver more scriptural evidence that Jesus, Whom they crucified, was their promised Messiah - the greatest Prophet of all time and the eternal King of Israel.